QingliGuo/EGA_Data_submission/README.md

 it is to submit (click the blue arrow symbol) the object.

 I would suggest to keep the created objects as drafts ('D') and then validate them ('V').
 If there are any errors, solve the error sections, and then do the final submission.
-Finally, you can submit ('S') and get the accession number, study access number is the one needed for the manuscript!
+With the 'S' sign, you will get the accession number, and it is the one needed for the manuscript!

 ## 5. Notify EGA team Re submission completion